 § 180.320 Must I verify that principals of my covered transactions are eligible to participate?

-Yes, you as a participant are responsible for determining whether any of your principals of your covered transactions is excluded or disqualified from participating in the transaction.
+(a) Yes.
+As a participant, you are responsible for determining whether your principals of your covered transactions are excluded or disqualified from participating in the transaction.

-You may decide the method and frequency by which you do so.
-You may, but you are not required to, check SAM Exclusions.
+(b) You may decide the method and frequency by which you do so.
+You may, but are not required to check SAM.gov Exclusions.

 § 180.325 What happens if I do business with an excluded person in a covered transaction?

-If as a participant you knowingly do business with an excluded person, the Federal agency responsible for your transaction may disallow costs, annul or terminate the transaction, issue a stop work order, debar or suspend you, or take other remedies as appropriate.
+As a participant, if you knowingly do business with an excluded person, the Federal agency responsible for your transaction may disallow costs, annul or terminate the transaction, issue a stop work order, debar or suspend you, or take other remedies as appropriate.

 § 180.330 What requirements must I pass down to persons at lower tiers with whom I intend to do business?

-Before entering into a covered transaction with a participant at the next lower tier, you must require that participant to—
+Before entering into a covered transaction with a participant at the next lower tier, you must require that participant to:

-(a) Comply with this subpart as a condition of participation in the transaction.
-You may do so using any method(s), unless the regulation of the Federal agency responsible for the transaction requires you to use specific methods.
+(a) Comply with this subpart as a condition of participating in the transaction.
+You may do so using any method(s) unless the regulation of the Federal agency responsible for the transaction requires you to use specific methods.

-(b) Pass the requirement to comply with this subpart to each person with whom the participant enters into a covered transaction at the next lower tier.
+(b) Pass the requirement to comply with this subpart to each person the participant enters into a covered transaction at the next lower tier.

 Disclosing Information—Primary Tier Participants